 Namoura is made from semolina, butter, rose water, yogurt, baking powder and baking soda, tahini, sugar and salt.
 It is then drizzled with simple sugar syrup called atter.

-- Sfouf Lebanese semolina turmeric cake - A gorgeous golden semolina cake
+Sfouf Lebanese semolina turmeric cake - A gorgeous golden Middle Eastern semolina cake, that is different to this recipe

 Ingredients